bretsw/bretsw-website-build/content/post/cv.md

 * Managed annual budget of $500k
 * Raised over $100k annually from individual donors

-*Area Director* \hfill 2009-2014
+*Area Director* - 2009-2014
-InterVarsity Christian Fellowship/USA \hfill South Central Pennsylvania
+InterVarsity Christian Fellowship/USA - South Central Pennsylvania
 * Supervised 17 different staff
 * Directed 11 conferences for students from 7 colleges
 * Delivered more than 100 talks at 13 different colleges and 8 inter-collegiate conferences